kaibamr/cv/wm.md

 **Mobile Application for Comparing Shopping List Prices and Streamlining Shopping**
 - Developing code for a mobile app for Android and iOS using React Native.
 - Integrating analytics with Heap.io to improve UX.
-- Writing a dashboard for managing products, advertisements, and statistics using Next.js.
+- Writing the admin dashboard for managing products, advertisements, and statistics using Next.js.
 - Handling the release and review process for the iOS App Store.

 ### Envise Studio
 **Frontend and Backend Solutions for Property Management**
-- Developing an admin application using TypeScript, Angular, and PrimeNG.
+- Developing the admin application using TypeScript, Angular, and PrimeNG.
 - Creating a widget system for administrators to configure landing pages.
 - Developing shared libraries used between admin and customer applications.
 - Working on a 3D configurator for visualizing rooms in apartments.
 - Writing E2E tests using Cypress and Playwright.
-- Developing and maintaining a web application for reporting defects in apartments (Formly).
+- Developing and maintaining a web application for reporting apartment defects (Formly).
-- Creating the backend part of the application using NestJS.
+- Creating the backend part of the application using NestJS, Prisma, and PostgreSQL.
 - Integrating a forum (NodeBB) with the Envise Studio system for communication between property owners.

 ## Work Experience